gangadharjannu/clear-icon/README.md

-# (clear-icon) AngularJS directive
+# clear-icon

-Pure AngularJS directive for clearing HTML inputs without any external dependencies.
+An AngularJS directive for clearing HTML inputs using clear icon without any external dependencies.

 **Feature list**: